6thsolution/dart_sealed/sealed_annotations/README.md

 }
 ```

+Notes:

+- Always use exact match method that you need, for example do not use `whenOrNull` instead of `whenPartial`.
+- Prefer using factories in super class instead of sub class constructors.
+- Minimize usage of cast methods, most of the time they can be replaced with a match method.

 ## Generic Usage

 For generic sealed classes you should write manifest class like a generic class which you are implementing.